Moving to Ireland from the USA

 If you are looking to work in Ireland, there are two major Employment Permits available to you.

 - If you have a job offer on the table that satisfies the Labor Market Needs Test of the Irish authorities, and a salary in excess of €30,000, you will eligible to apply for a General Employment Permit.
 These vary in length, and will probably be tied into the particular job that brought you into Ireland – terminating your relationship with your employer may invalidate your work permit.

 - If that job that brings you to the Emerald Isle pays in excess of €60,000, you will not have to satisfy the Labor Needs Test as your position will automatically qualify you for a Critical Skills Employment Permit (unless the job is considered illegible).
 The same may also apply for certain roles that pay less but the country is in dire need of.

 Before your big move to Ireland, it’s wise to think about medical cover for when you’re out there.

 That’s why we’ve partnered with Cigna for private medical insurance in Ireland.
-With over 95 million customers protected worldwide, Cigna will sort you out with a plan that suits your needs.
+With four levels of annual cover to choose from and extra modules for more flexibility, Cigna will sort you out with a plan that suits your needs.